dnsimple/dnsimple-support/content/articles/forgot-password.md

 ---
+meta: Forgot your password?
+Use this guide to help reset your password so you can log in.
 title: Get Help if You Forgot Your Password
 excerpt: Forgot your password?
 Use this guide to help reset your password so you can log in.
 catagories: